 - Being too cold: Babies are not able to handle the cold temperatures as well as we can.
-If temperatures and wind chills are below freezing outside, limit the time your baby spends outdoors to a quick back-and-forth between the car and inside.
+If temperatures and wind chills are below freezing, limit the time your baby spends outdoors.
 Make sure to dress your baby in appropriate layers, keeping in mind winter coats and snow suits shouldn’t be worn under a car seat harness.
 Check out the AAP’s tips on how to dress a baby for cold weather and winter car seat safety for more info.

 The EPA recommends keeping indoor humidity levels to between 30-60%.
 You can reach this ideal humidity level by utilizing a whole-home humidification system, or smaller plug-in humidifier.
 Most local hardware stores sell humidity gauges to help you determine what the humidity levels are in your home.

 - Good nutrition: Whether your baby is bottle fed or just starting solid foods, make sure he or she is receiving the correct nutrients.
 A good, healthy diet helps your baby’s immune system stay strong during the winter months.

 - Good sleep: Sleep is essential to staying healthy during the winter months.
-Sometimes holiday travel can interrupt babies’ sleep cycle, so do what you can to ensure your little one gets all the zzzz’s he or she needs.
+Sometimes holiday travel can interrupt babies’ sleep cycle, so do what you can to ensure your baby receives enough sleep.

 - Good hand hygiene: Your baby may not be able to wash his or her hands yet, but you can!
 Do your best to wash your hands regularly, particularly before or after feeding, bathing, or cuddling with your infant.
 He or she will eventually thank you for doing your part in stopping the spread of wintertime illnesses!